Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

-We use the second approach, as it allows the identification of Fabry--Perot BICs using the SVD of both the effective T-matrix and the S-matrix.
+We use the second approach, as it allows us to identify Fabry--Perot BICs via the SVD of both the effective \textit{T}-matrix and the \textit{S}-matrix.
 Indeed, the formation of two Fabry--Perot BICs is confirmed by the criteria in Eqs.~\eqref{eq_xi1} and~\eqref{eq_sigma1}, as shown in Figs.~\ref{fig:rods}(a) and~\ref{fig:rods}(b), respectively.
 Furthermore, the inset of Fig.~\ref{fig:rods}(b) demonstrates that one of these BICs becomes orthogonal to plane waves at an interlayer distance $D = 9.41$~cm, with the deviation from the predicted value $D = 3\lambda_0 = 9.483$~cm due to near-field coupling between the layers.
 Moreover, the inset of Fig.~\ref{fig:rods}(b) also shows that an offset of the interlayer distance $\Delta D$ leads to an increase in radiative losses $\gamma_1 \propto |\braket{\Psi^\downarrow_{\rm out}}{\mathbf{u}_1}|^2 \sim (\Delta D)^2$, indicating a second-order dependence on $\Delta D$, in agreement with Ref.~\cite{Semushev2026Jan}.
+Similarly to Sec.~\ref{sec:infinite}, we calculate the $z$ components of the electric and magnetic field of this Fabry-Perot BIC in the cylindrical-wave basis and plot them in Fig.~\ref{fig:rods}(c).
+Please note that in this case, the BIC field is the superposition of the fields radiated by two lattices.